-Public assistance is offered to low income families and individuals in Missouri.
-Several programs provide the services and resources that people need to make it through a difficult period.
-Find how to get financial help for paying bills and basic needs.
+DSS will help low-income families, seniors, disabled people and unemployed in Missouri (among others) make it through a difficult period.
+They coordinate financial help from public or government funds for paying bills and basic needs by county below.
 Agencies also provide information on how residents can improve their overall financial condition.

-Missouri Temporary Assistance Program can offer cash assistance to families with children.
+Missouri Temporary Assistance Program will offer cash assistance to families with children, including single moms and dads.
 The main objective is to offer public funds and to these families so that the children can be cared for in their own home.
-Another goal is to lower a families overall dependency on public aid by promoting employment, job preparation, work and marriage..
+Another goal is to lower a families overall dependency on public aid by promoting employment, job preparation, transportation or a free car for work and marriage..
 Get details on how to apply for DHS car voucher.

 MO HealthNet for Pregnant Women and Newborns - Similar to the kids program above, however this is the state’s MO HealthNet program for newborns and pregnant women.
 This medical care program provides healthcare and medical coverage that is paid for by public funds including sixty-day postpartum coverage.
 Aid is offered for pregnant women that meet income guidelines.
 Once determined to be eligible, the coverage continues through the client’s postpartum period despite subsequent increases in income.